iotics-live/iotics-Controller/iotics/README.md

 ---

 ## Installation *(Iotics requires both the add-on and the companion app to function)*

-### Method 1: Installation via Companion App *(Recommended)*
+### **Method 1: Installation via Companion App *(Recommended)***
-When downloading and installing the companion app, it automatically scans for existing Home Assistant servers upon its initial launch.
-It then offers the option to install the Home Assistant add-on directly through the app, essentially automating the process.
+When you download and install the companion app, it automatically scans for existing Home Assistant servers upon its initial launch.
+If a server is detected, the app provides an option to install the Home Assistant add-on directly, automating the setup process.

 - **[Download on the App Store](https://apps.apple.com/us/app/iotics-for-home-assistant/id1534768325)**
 - **[Get it on Google Play](https://play.google.com/store/apps/details?id=live.iotics.iotics&pli=1)**
 - **[Explore it on AppGallery](https://appgallery.huawei.com/app/C106708521)**

-### Method 2: Installation via Home Assistant Add-ons
+### **Method 2: Installation via Home Assistant Add-ons**
 1. **Add the Iotics Repository**
    - Open **Settings > Add-ons > Add-on Store**, click the menu (three dots), and select **Add repository**.
    - Enter the repository URL: